GandalFran/GandalFran/README.md

   <img width="480" height="180" src="https://github.com/GandalFran/TwiCo/blob/master/soa-web-app/vue-web/public/img/architecture.png">
 </p>

-- **DeepTrends**: Final master thesis, consisting in an event-driven mircoserviced oriented distributed system to extract textual information from multiple sources (such as social media and news items), for performing NLP analysis and visualize the results in real-time.
+- **DeepTrends**: Master's thesis, consisting in an event-driven mircoserviced oriented distributed system to extract textual information from multiple sources (such as social media and news items), for performing NLP analysis and visualize the results in real-time.
 The most important system´s feature is the architectural design.
 As a result of it, it has been obtained a scalable, maintainable, flexible and extensible system, which can evolve and incorporate new features easily.
 <p align="center">
   <img src="https://github.com/GandalFran/GandalFran/raw/master/deeptrends_topic_architecture.svg">
 </p>